UFC 25: Ultimate Japan 3: Predictions & Analysis

 A few statistical edges stand out.
 Silva throws significantly more leather — a 4.4 sig. strike per minute gap.
 Ortiz is far more active with takedowns, averaging 6.8 more per 15 minutes.
 Ortiz has tighter striking defense, making opponents miss more often.

 The Pick: Tito Ortiz over Wanderlei Silva.
-We're leaning Ortiz here at 72%, a solid but not overwhelming edge.
+The model is firm on this one: Ortiz at 82%.

 Yoji Anjo